Day 1. Reykjavík – Stóri-Kálfalækur

 We continue our ride through the mystical volcanic valley enjoying the scenery and local myths of trolls and outlaws.
 We cross rivers and enjoy great views over the grasslands against picturesque rocks and as far as the Atlantic Ocean.
 On a clear day you can even see the snowcapped Snæfellsjökull glacier at the tip of the Snæfellsnes peninsula.
 Our destination today is a field at the shore of the Atlantic Ocean.

 (approx. 32km or 6h in the saddle)

-NB: Next three days we ride on Löngufjörur beach where timings depend on the tide.
+NB: Next four days we ride on Löngufjörur beach where timings depend on the tide.
 In some cases, we need to start the ride very early in the morning or we have to wait until the afternoon.

 Day 5.
 Kolviðarnes – Gaul

 We start our beach ride on Löngufjörur, the famous horse trail on the seashores of the Snæfellsnes peninsula with the view of majestic Snæfellsjökull Glacier ahead of us.
 We follow the coast westerly direction on soft ground, splashing water under our horses hooves and with the view of majestic Snæfellsjökull Glacier ahead of us.